SIKA News

 Silly video from Lac La Cartbici.
 October 14, 2007

-Adam tries wakeboarding accross Lac La Cartbici on a Rubbermaid tote top.
+Adam tries wakeboarding across Lac La Cartbici on a Rubbermaid tote top.

 Next meeting to plan for next year.
 September 22, 2007